TomoKanazawa/soul-graph-chat-app/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser.

+## Authentication for Protected Endpoints

+The app includes a mock authentication system for testing protected endpoints in the SoulGraph API.
+This system:

+1. Generates a mock JWT token that mimics Supabase's authentication token structure
+2. Attaches the token to all API requests to the SoulGraph backend
+3. Allows testing of APIs protected with the `@login_required` decorator

+Key components:
+- `src/utils/mockAuth.ts` - Contains utilities to generate mock tokens
+- JWT tokens are automatically added to API requests in the route handlers
+- The secret key is configurable via the `NEXT_PUBLIC_MOCK_JWT_SECRET` environment variable

 ## Key Features

 - **Connection Status Indicator**: Shows whether the API is available
 - **Fixed Test User ID**: No login required for testing
 - **Streaming Mode**: Toggle to see responses appear in real-time
 - **Simple Interface**: Focus on testing functionality without distractions
+- **Mock Authentication**: For testing protected endpoints

 ## Configuration